hanalym/FlexSched-Organize-and-Manage/README.md

 # FlexSched-Organize-and-Manage

 ## Project Description
 FlexSched is a student-driven program that helps students manage pending requirements, schedules, and tasks.
-It also allows students to share tips and notes with each other to make assignments easier to complete.
+It addresses common issue of students cramming or forgetting assessments due to poor time management and lack of organization.
+The system allows users/students to upload assessment details, track upcoming deadlines, share/access study tips, and input class schedules.
 By combining task management with collaboration, FlexSched aims to make academic learning more organized, efficient, and less stressful to students.

 ## Objectives
-- Remind students of their remaining requirements.
+- Remind students of their remaining requirements
+- Reduce cramming behavior by enabling effective planning and time management
-- Provide tips and assistance from peers.
+- Provide tips and assistance from peers
-- Help students schedule tasks effectively.
+- Help students schedule tasks effectively
+- Improve academic performance by minimizing late submissions and having higher-quality work preparation
-- Encourage collaboration between learners and teachers.
+- Encourage collaboration between learners and teachers

 ## Features
 ### Core Features
-- Input, edit, and save requirements.
-- Display the requirements entered by the user.
-- Input, edit, and save the user's class schedules.
+- Assessment Tracking
+- Deadline Reminders
+- Academic Calendar Integration
+- Tips Sharing/Access

 ### Additional Features
-- Add nicknames for tips.
+- Add nicknames for tips
-- Share tips and information to complete assignments faster.
+- Get tips from the system
-- Simpify and summarize requirements' guidelines.
+- Simpify and summarize requirements' guidelines

+## Problem Addressed
+1. Forgetting assessments and their requirements
+2. Cramming tasks due to insuffient time management
+3. Receiving low scores/failing due to late submissions or subpar work from last-minute efforts.

 ## Program Requirements
 - Programming Language: Python